CypaxNET/VFD-Studio2/docs/Other_displays.md

 * Did this display work before?
 What has changed since?
 * Did this Arduino board work before?
 Did it work while connected to the display too?
 What did change since?
-* Are we 100% sure the wiring is correct
+* Are we 100% sure the wiring is correct?